stephanelatil/P-Sharp-Lang/README.md

 P# stands out as a scripting-friendly language by eliminating the need for a main class or function.
 This makes it perfect for quick scripts, automation tasks, and prototyping, reducing boilerplate code and streamlining the development process.

-## IMPORTANT NOTE

-At the moment the compiler is currently only functional until the Typing tree (`-C T` flag).
-Development is underway to convert the typing tree to a control graph then translating it to LLVM-IR where it will be compiled down to machine code using a backend.

 ## Quick Start

 To start using P#, follow these simple steps: